-In support of medical student research and creative scholarship, our 4th annual Medical Student Research Day (MSRD) will be held on July 16, 2021 to recognize the research accomplishments of our students and their faculty mentors.
-MSRD is an annual event that celebrates student research accomplishments and provides students with an opportunity to present their research to fellow peers and faculty.
+In support of medical student research and creative scholarship, our 2021 Medical Student Research Day (MSRD) will be held on July 16, 2021, to recognize the research accomplishments of our students and their faculty mentors.
+MSRD is an annual event that celebrates research endeavors conducted at Burrell College and provides an opportunity for students to present their research to fellow peers and faculty.

-Any Burrell medical student engaged in research and creative scholarship is eligible and is encouraged to participate.
-Oral presentations will be judged, and winners will be recognized during an awards ceremony.
-Although, any Burrell medical student can participate in MSRD, judging will be reserved for presentations on research projects that were conducted through the Summer Research Experience.
+Burrell medical students engaged in research and creative scholarship at Burrell College or affiliated institutions, or under the guidance of a Burrell College faculty member are encouraged to participate.
+Oral presentations will be judged, and winners will be recognized during the MSRD Awards Ceremony.
+Judging will be reserved for presentations of research projects that were conducted within the 2021 Summer Research Experience.

 - June 1, 2021 – Abstract submission opens

 - July 8, 2021 – Abstract submission deadline